Whole-school anti-bullying resources

 Working Together: A toolkit for effective school based action against bullying (2010) from Queensland Department of Education and Training provides school staff with practical strategies to address the complex issue of student bullying.
 The toolkit unpacks 10 effective actions against bullying and provides examples of fact sheets for staff, students and parents as well as an example anti-bullying policy and links to additional resources.

-Safe to Learn — Embedding anti-bullying work in schools (PDF, 500KB) from the UK Department for Children, Schools and Families, 2009.
+Safe to Learn guides — from the UK Department for Children, Schools and Families, 2009.

 Building Respectful and Safe Schools resource for school communities from Victorian Department of Education and Early Childhood Development, 2010.